Vipulkumar1997/OTA_Clusterer/README.md

 cd OTA_Clusterer
 ./install.sh
 ```
-The script installs all dependencies into a seperated python virtualenv which is stored in the HOME folder.\n
+The script installs all dependencies into a seperated python virtualenv which is stored in the HOME folder.

-You can access the functionalities as well via installing it as Python module directly:
+You can access the functionalities in your personal project as well, if you install it as Python module:

 ```sh
 cd OTA_Clusterer